 Once baked, the cake gets poked with holes, (like in a caramel heath bar cake) the strawberry filling goes into the holes and infuses its flavor throughout the entire cake.
 And because of the jam-filled holes, the cake is soft and moist on the inside.

 Then, to make it even better, add a fresh whipped strawberry frosting with cream cheese.
-A cream cheese frosting works great for this type of cake as it does with a blueberry bundt cake and a hummingbird cake.
-It compliments the flavors of the strawberries, is sturdier than a whipped topping and has some fresh strawberries for flavor along with a beautiful color.
-If cream cheese isn’t your thing, try a vanilla cake topped with strawberry mousse.
+A cream cheese frosting works great for this type of cake, it compliments the flavors of the strawberries, is sturdier than a whipped topping and has some fresh strawberries for flavor along with a beautiful color.

-Since this is strawberry season in North Carolina, I’ll be busy using the sweet berries in everything from rolls to cookies to bars and crumbles along with scrumptious cakes.
-But for those occasions when you’re feeding a crowd, a strawberry poke cake is the way to go.
+Since this is strawberry season in North Carolina, I’ll be busy using the sweet berries in everything from soft strawberry cinnamon rolls to a fresh strawberry spinach salad.
+But when I’m feeding a crowd, this is the dessert I always make.

 This easy strawberry cake is a great choice for a summer bbq.
-It’s not too heavy so it will go great with ribs or burgers.
-If you prefer layers, and who doesn’t love extra frosting, then make a simple fresh strawberry layer cake, or if you want a super simple strawberry dessert, try a strawberry bundt cake.
+It’s not too heavy so it will go great with fall-off-the-bone ribs or juicy smash burgers.

 Strawberry Poke Cake Recipe ingredients